tyliang/Tengyuan.Liang/content/publication/multi-descent-kernel.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "We study the risk of minimum-norm interpolants of data in a Reproducing Kernel Hilbert Space where kernel is defined as a function of the inner product.
+abstract = "We study the risk of minimum-norm interpolants of data in Reproducing Kernel Hilbert Spaces.
 Our upper bounds on the risk are of a \\emph{multiple-descent} shape for the various scalings of $d = n^{\\alpha}$, $\\alpha\\in(0,1)$, for the input dimension $d$ and sample size $n$.
-At the heart of our analysis is a study of spectral properties of the random kernel matrix restricted to a filtration of eigen-spaces of the population covariance operator.
-Since gradient flow on appropriately initialized wide neural networks converges to a minimum-norm interpolant, the analysis also yields estimation guarantees for these models." abstract_short = ""
+Empirical evidence supports our finding that minimum-norm interpolants in RKHS can exhibit this unusual non-monotonicity in sample size; furthermore,  locations of the peaks in our experiments match our theoretical predictions.
+Since gradient flow on appropriately initialized wide neural networks converges to a minimum-norm interpolant with respect to a certain kernel, our analysis also yields novel estimation and generalization guarantees for these over-parametrized models.
+At the heart of our analysis is a study of spectral properties of the random kernel matrix restricted to a filtration of eigen-spaces of the population covariance operator, and may be of independent interest." abstract_short = ""

 # Featured image thumbnail (optional)